-The white grape variety comes from Crete-Greece.
-Synonyms are Abidano, Abidiano, Abudiano, Avidiano and Bidiano.
-According to DNA analyses carried out in 2009, it is closely related to the varieties Thrapsathiri and Vilana, which also occur on the island.
+The white grape variety originates from Crete-Greece.
+Synonyms are Abidiano, Abudiano, Abydiano, Avidiano, Avydiano and Bidiano.
+According to DNA analyses carried out in 2009, it is closely related to the varieties Thrapsathiri and Vilana, which are also found on the island; however, the parentage is unknown.
 The early to medium ripening vine is moderately resistant to downy mildew, but susceptible to powdery mildew.
-It produces alcohol-rich white wines with fresh acidity and aromas of lime, apricot and tropical fruits.
+It yields alcohol-rich white wines with fresh acidity and aromas of lime, apricot and tropical fruit.
 The almost extinct variety has been reactivated by some producers through new plantings.
-However, no stock was recorded in 2010 (Kym Anderson).
+However, no stocks were reported in 2016 (Kym Anderson).